Top 20 Things To Do in Adelaide With Places to Visit

 A great way to enjoy the Adelaide Central Market is to join a Market Walking Tour.
 I went on a 3-hour morning walking tour and loved it.
 Don’t miss out on Lucia’s Place and have a lovely cappuccino with zeppole (bakery’s specialities).

-Bonus Tip: Get there early morning to have a relaxed breakfast, as the place gets packed with visitors and locals alike.
+Bonus Tip: Get there early in the morning for a relaxed breakfast, as the place gets packed with visitors and locals alike.
 The Adelaide Central Market is open from Tuesday to Saturday.
 Check the opening times here.

 Take a Walking Food Tour of the Central Market

-If you are interested in food and finding out the best restaurants where to eat in Adelaide you may want to go on a food tour.
-Either coffee and chocolate, food and bar tours, in Adelaide there is a good offering of walking food tours with a specific angle.
-Check out this page with all Food Tours in Adelaide
+If you are interested in food and finding the best restaurants in Adelaide, you may want to go on a food tour.
+In Adelaide, there is a good offering of walking food tours with a specific angle, whether coffee and chocolate or food and bar tours.
+Check out this page with all Food Tours in Adelaide.

 Explore The Market Shed – Adelaide’s Sunday Market

-On Sundays morning there are an array of markets in Adelaide that you can check out and the choice is hard.
-From Farmers Markets to Vintage Fashion and Antiques and more.
+On Sunday mornings, there are many markets in Adelaide that you can check out, and the choice is hard.
+From farmers’ markets to vintage fashion and antiques and more.
 My pick is the Market Shed on Holland Street.
-I don’t think there is anything like this in Australia, exclusively dedicated to organic produce.
+I don’t think anything like this in Australia is exclusively dedicated to organic produce.

-There are a few stalls selling fruits and vegetables, but mainly they are shops and cafes preparing food on the spot.
-If you (like me) love organic, wholefood, vegetarian and vegan food, that’s the place to be!
-Try the vegan paella or the vegan pizza, they are sensational.
-Definitely another a must if you are visiting Adelaide on a weekend.
+A few stalls sell fruits and vegetables, but mainly, they are shops and cafes preparing food on the spot.
+If you (like me) love organic, whole, vegetarian and vegan food, that’s the place to be!
+Try the vegan paella or the vegan pizza, and they are sensational.
+Another must if you are visiting Adelaide on the weekend.

 Enjoy Adelaide at Night on a Pub Crawl

-Day Trips and Things to do Around Adelaide
+Things to do Around Adelaide on a Day Trip

-One good thing about Adelaide is that there are many valleys near the city and many sights nearby that you can easily access, without having to drive long distances.
-In less than one hour you can go to McLaren Vale and to Barossa Valley.
-In one and half hour you can drive further south of Adelaide to Victor Harbour and Port Elliot.
+One good thing about Adelaide is that there are many valleys and sights nearby that you can easily access without driving long distances.
+You can visit McLaren Vale and Barossa Valley in less than one hour.
+You can drive further south of Adelaide to Victor Harbour and Port Elliot in one and a half hours.

 Take the Bus to Stirling and Hahndorf in the Adelaide Hills